qpan/backbone-todo-list/README.txt

-A multifunctional backboneJS todo application
+A comprehensive backboneJS todo application